top of page

 Its evolution over the years:

 I let the project sit for a while and eventually picked it up again.
-I reworked the theme and did a few mockup illustrations for game and film concepts, bringing more comedic and action-driven qualities to the project.
+I reworked the theme brought more western/modern element into it; and did a few mockup illustrations for game and film concepts, bringing more comedic and action-driven qualities to the project.

 Added some silliness into the work.